A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Benchmarks of Safe Reinforcement Learning

 \subsubsection{AI Safety Gridworlds}

-AI Safety Gridworlds~\citep{leike2017ai}~\footnote{ \url{ https://github.com/deepmind/ai-safety-gridworlds.git}} is a kind of 2-D environments that is u sed to evaluate safe RL algorithms.
-All of the environments are based on the 10X10 grids, an agent is arranged in one cell of the grids, obstacles are also arranged in some cells of the grids.
-The action space is discrete in AI safety gridworlds, an agent can take an action from action space $A = \{right, left, up, down\}$, as shown in Figure~\ref{fig:benchmarks-single-agent-AI-sfety-grids}.
+AI Safety Gridworlds~\citep{leike2017ai}~\footnote{ \url{ https://github.com/deepmind/ai-safety-gridworlds.git}} is a kind of 2-D environment that is used to evaluate safe RL algorithms.
+All of the environments are based on the 10X10 grids.
+An agent is arranged in one cell of the grid, and obstacles are arranged in some cells.
+The action space is discrete in AI safety Gridworlds.
+An agent can take action from action space $A = \{right, left, up, down\}$, as shown in Figure~\ref{fig:benchmarks-single-agent-AI-sfety-grids}.